Valley Forge Casino Resort

-Valley Forge Casino Resort is a casino in Upper Merion Township, Montgomery County, Pennsylvania, just outside of Philadelphia.
-Located in the King of Prussia census-designated place (CDP), it was constructed on the existing site of the Valley Forge Convention Center and opened on March 31, 2012.
+Valley Forge Casino Resort is a casino in King of Prussia, Pennsylvania.
+It was constructed on the existing site of the Valley Forge Convention Center and opened on March 31, 2012.
 It is owned and operated by Boyd Gaming.

 History

 Valley Forge Plaza

 The casino complex originated as a mixed-use development called Valley Forge Plaza, constructed by developer J. Leon Altemose.
 The construction was highly controversial, because Altemose chose to use non-union workers.
 This led to protests by local union members, during one of which, on June 5, 1972, the construction site was firebombed.
 The first structures in the complex were the circular tower of the Sheraton-Valley Forge Hotel, an adjoining twin-screen cinema, and the connected curved executive office tower directly to the east, which opened in September 1973.

 In 1985, Altemose constructed an enormous addition on the west side, which contained the Valley Forge Convention and Exhibition Center and a second hotel tower, which added 160 rooms to the Sheraton.
 In 1989, the newer western Sheraton hotel tower was converted to a separate hotel, the Radisson Hotel/Valley Forge.
 In 1992, the Radisson Hotel/Valley Forge was converted to a second Sheraton hotel within the complex, the Sheraton Plaza Hotel.
 In 1997, the Sheraton Plaza Hotel was merged back into the Sheraton Valley Forge Hotel.
 In September 1999, the Sheraton Valley Forge was converted to the Radisson Valley Forge Hotel.
 The western hotel tower was soon after converted to the Scanticon Valley Forge Hotel.